DiegoGonzales11/C-Programming-Fundamentals/README.md

 ## Welcome

 Here you will found the excercises and my solutions of the assignments.
-This is about the course **C for everyone: Programming Fundamentals** this is a popular course **University of Califormia, Santa Cruz**, It's available on [COURSERA](https://www.coursera.org/learn/c-for-everyone/home/welcome).
+This is about the course **C for everyone: Programming Fundamentals** this is a popular course at the **University of Califormia, Santa Cruz**, It's available on [COURSERA](https://www.coursera.org/learn/c-for-everyone/home/welcome).

 I hope you will enjoy it.